Thank you for your interest in Foster and Adoptive Family Services. Map and Directions for Scheduled Interviews.

 • Excellent verbal and written communication skills

-• Proficient in Microsoft Office with an emphasis on Microsoft Word and Access preferred
+• Proficient in Microsoft Office with emphasis on Microsoft Word and Access preferred

 • Must have reliable transportation

 QUALIFICATIONS, KNOWLEDGE SKILL DESIRED:

 • Knowledge of special education services and resources

 ESSENTIAL DUTIES AND RESPONSIBILITIES Duties that occupy a major portion of time and importance in the job.